testIT-WebTester/webtester2-core/documentation/chapters/support-junit4.md

 ## @EntryPoint
 In order for a `Browser` to be automatically navigated to an applications entry point before each test, the `@EntryPoint` annotation can used.
-The navigation at the beginning of each test is done weather or not a `Browser` is static!
+The navigation at the beginning of each test is done whether or not a `Browser` is static!

 ### Example
 ```java